 Reliance Anaerobic Bacteria Reaction with Magnesium Anode Rod

-Reliance water heater produces rotten egg or sulfur smell in hot water
+The Reliance water heater produces a rotten egg or sulfur smell in the hot water.

 Advertisements